 - ¾ cup real maple syrup

 - Pinch of salt

 - ¾ to 1 cup liquor or liqueur of choice depending on your preferred strength, optional

 - Beat the egg yolks until they're smooth and slightly lightened in color.
 Set aside.

 - In a medium saucepan, bring milk, heavy cream, maple syrup, cinnamon sticks, vanilla extract, nutmeg, whole cloves and pinch of salt to a simmer over medium heat.
 Do not boil.
 After the mixture comes to a simmer, turn off the heat.

-- Immediately prior to serving, whip the egg whites until soft peaks form and stir into the eggnog.
-You can also reserve some for topping.
+- For an optional frothy topping, whip the reserved egg whites until soft peaks form immediately before serving and use to top each glass.
 Sprinkle with ground cinnamon and nutmeg if desired.
 Enjoy!